-31 March 2012 31 March 2011 £'000 £'000 Increase in interest payable on new fixed rate borrowings 8 - Increase in interest receivable on short term investments made in year (246) (240) Increase in government grant receivable for financing costs - - Impact on Surplus or Deficit on the Provision of Services (238) (240) Share of overall impact credited to the HRA (net) (30) (29) Decrease in fair value of 'available for sale assets' - - Impact on Other Comprehensive Income and Expenditure - - Decrease in fair value of fixed rate borrowings liabilities (no impact on the Surplus or Deficit on 18,645 8,246 the Provision of Services or Other Comprehensive Income and Expenditure) Decrease in fair value of investments (loans and receivables) (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) 16 22
+31 March 2013 31 March 2012 £,000 £'000 Increase in interest payable on new fixed rate borrowings - 8 Increase in interest receivable on short term investments made in year (351) (246) Impact on Surplus or Deficit on the Provision of Services (351) (238) Share of overall impact credited to the HRA (net) (53) (30) Decrease in fair value of fixed rate borrowings liabilities (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) 19,975 18,645 Decrease in fair value of investments (loans and receivables) (no impact on the Surplus or Deficit on the Provision of Services or Other Comprehensive Income and Expenditure) 16 16

 The approximate impact of a 1% fall in interest rates would be as above but with the movements being reversed.
-These assumptions are based on the same methodology as used in the Note - Fair Value of Assets and Liabilities carried at Amortised Cost.
+These assumptions are based on the same methodology as used in the disclosures on the Fair Value of Assets and Liabilities carried at Amortised Cost.